airdb/vuepress/zh/english/level3/unit3/part1/dating-anniversary.md

 M: Of course, I remembered.
 It's a very specail day for both of us?

-W: I have some for you, too.
+W: I have something for you too.

 M: You do?